tcheukueppoo/wfmux/README.md

 ## Configuration

-A pretty intuitive configuration since we both know the objective
+A pretty intuitive configuration since we both know the concept.

-The `program` directive set the default application for open if we decide to `use xdg` then the `programs` directive is ignore wfmux open files with xdg-open.
+The `program` directive set the default applications to open files but if we decide to `use xdg` then the `program` directive is ignored and wfmux open files with xdg-open.

 ```